 If you want, you can also arrange to get barcode labels printed to be manually stuck onto your product.
 Talk to label printers in your area to arrange this.

 Yes, you can – just let us know what you want when you make your order.
 We normally provide barcodes in EAN-13 format because this is the most common format used in South Africa – however, we are happy to supply your barcode to you in UPC-A format instead (or as well), if you prefer.
 UPC barcodes are 12 digits long and are used mainly in the USA.
 EAN barcodes are usually 13 digits long, and they are used all over the world.
-Most barcode scanners can read both types of barcode.
+Most barcode scanners can read both types of barcodes.

 It is usually necessary to have a different EAN-13 barcode for each different product variation (each different size, colour, design etc.).
 Certain products, such as greeting cards or postcards, sometimes use just one barcode number (although often with a 2-digit supplement at the end – i.e. EAN13+2 format).